niklascon/bytewitch/README.md

 ## Installation & Development Guide

 This project is a pure **web application** written in **Kotlin** and compiled to **JavaScript**.
-There is no backend – all logic runs entirely in the browser.
+There is no backend, so all logic runs entirely in the browser.

 ### Architecture
 - **Language:** Kotlin
 - **Target platform:** JavaScript (Kotlin/JS)
 - **Execution:** Everything runs client-side in the browser
-- **Backend:** None – the entire application is delivered as JavaScript
+- **Backend:** None, the entire application is delivered as JavaScript

 ### Prerequisites
 - IntelliJ IDEA (recommended)